-Telnet is one of the famous network protocol widely used to manage network and other equipment.
-If you are a system or network administrator, I’m sure that you know the importance of having telnet client utility on your Windows 8.1 or 8 computer.
-For some strange security reasons,Windows 8 or 8.1 did not come telnet client installed.
-By default you can’t use Windows 8 or 8.1 to connect other devices with telnet protocol.
-But you can enable this feature easily.
-Here is a simple guide about how to install and enable telnet in Windows 8 and 8.1.
+Telnet is one of the famous network protocol widely used to manage network devices and other equipment that support this protocol.
+If you are a system or network administrator, I’m sure that you know the importance of having telnet client utility on your Windows 8.1 or latest Windows 10 desktop and laptop.
+For some strange security reasons, latest Windows versions do not come with installed telnet client.
+By default you can’t use Windows 10 or 8.1 to connect other network devices without installing telnet clients.
+Here is a simple guide about how to install and enable telnet on latest Windows 10 and earlier Windows 8/8.1.

 Installation medium such as CD/DVD, ISO or any other downloads are not required for this purpose, we can simply enable it from control panel.

-To Enable Telnet in Windows 8 & Windows 8.1, Follow the Steps.
+To Enable Telnet on Windows 10/8.1 & 8 – Follow these Steps.

-2) In ‘Category’ control panel view, click ‘Programs’.
+In ‘Category’ control panel view, click ‘Programs’.

 3) Click ‘Turn Windows features on or off’ in next screen as shown below.

 5) Earlier step will bring a dialog box where you can select extra features to install.
 Select ‘Telnet Client’ by ticking the box.
 A small installation will run once you have pressed OK.

 That’s it, you do not need to restart the PC after the installation.
 You have successfully installed telnet client on Windows 10 and 8.1.

 Now if you try telnet command in command prompt or search in Apps, you will get the correct telnet prompt as below.